MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

    cd mslearn-ai-foundry/labfiles/chat-app/c-sharp
     ```

-1. In the cloud shell command line pane, enter the following command to install the libraries you'll use:
+1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:

     **Python**